 The two schools operated as one, albeit on two campuses a mile apart, until 2010 when the decision was made to relocate the elementary school from its original location on Birmley Road to its present location.

 Today, Traverse City Christian School remains the area’s only non-denominational Christian school.
 At any given time, you will find students from as many as 30 different churches in our classrooms along with a few who are still seeking.
-You’ll also find students on our campus from the Far East, South America and Europe who are part of TC Christian’s growing International Students program.
 All of them are uniquely gifted by God to serve Him.